 The importance of cash flow in value investing

 After this illustration of intrinsic value, Warren Buffett shares general wisdom that fits in perfectly with the previous explanations.
-It illustrates once again what is essential when investing and what the difference to pure speculation is.
-Once again, it is clear how important Warren Buffett considers the cash flow of a company to its shareholders.

 The only reason for putting cash into any kind of investment now is because you expect to take cash out; not by selling it to somebody else because that’s just a game of who beats who.